How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 What is the difference between plastic pellets and plastic flakes?

 Plastic flakes are irregularly shaped pieces produced by shredding or granulating washed plastic waste.
 They vary in size and bulk density, and feed inconsistently into manufacturing equipment.
 Plastic pellets are uniform cylinders or spheres produced by melting and cutting flakes in a pelletizing line.
-Pellets feed consistently, are dust-free, and command a higher market price than equivalent-purity flakes.
+Pellets feed consistently, are dust-free, and usually command a higher market price than equivalent-purity flakes.

 What is the difference between a single-screw and twin-screw pelletizing line?